flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 }
 </style>

-## Resetting To Defaults
+!!! tip "Resetting to Defaults"

-If you have done previous calibration or if you have trouble with the calibration you can reset the calibration to its default values by press the reset button.
+    Before you start with calibration consider resetting your settings to default values as described here: [Resetting To Defaults](#resetting-to-defaults)

 ## Microsoft Flight Simulator Control Options